baden03/rocket-lander/README.md

 - **Modularized Code Structure:**
   - The code has been refactored into separate modules for UI, terrain generation, ship (rocket) behavior, and utility functions.
 This modular design sets the stage for future levels and additional features.

 ---

+## TODO

+- **Atmosphere vs. Space Mode:**
+  - Implement dynamic mode switching:
+    - When the ship flies above an atmosphere threshold, switch to "space mode."
+    - In space mode:
+      - Zoom out to show the entire planet.
+      - Represent the planet as a circle with a dotted atmospheric boundary.
+      - Display a yellow navigation dot for the landing pad.
+    - Automatically switch back to atmospheric mode when the ship re-enters the atmosphere.
+    - Allow seamless planet circumnavigation in space mode.

+- **Different Landing Pad Types:**
+  - **Standard (Takeoff & Landing) Pad:** Serves as both the starting pad and the landing pad.
+  - **Underground Volcano Pads:**
+    - Surface crater pad integrated into the main terrain.
+    - Deep underground volcano mode with a separate “underground landing” canvas.
+  - **Underground with Gate:** The landing pad is blocked by a gate that must be unlocked before landing.
+  - **Underground with Cave (Sideways Translation):** A challenging cave environment where the ship must translate sideways to align with the landing pad.

+- **Dynamic Gravity:**
+  - Adjust gravity based on altitude (e.g., using the conversion rate of 2 pixels = 1 meter).

+- **Level System:**
+  - **Level 1 – Training:**
+    - The ship remains in the atmosphere.
+    - The objective is to land safely on the landing pad to complete training.
+  - **Level 2 – Advanced:**
+    - The ship starts on the landing pad.
+    - The objective is to take off, fly into space, navigate through a target box, and re-enter the atmosphere for a landing.

+- **Mode Switching and Camera Enhancements:**
+  - Refine the camera system to handle both the current horizontal scrolling and the new zoom-out (space mode) when the ship approaches the upper canvas boundary.

+- **UI Enhancements:**
+  - Further refine UI elements for multi-touch support and responsive button interactions.

+---